The Aim of the Learning Support Department

 (g) Support that is available for improving the emotional and social development of pupils with special educational needs:

 A variety of strategies are used to support and modify inappropriate behaviour, using school sanctions and rewards systems in line with the school’s Behaviour for Learning Policy.
-In addition, support from external agencies such as Behaviour Support Team, Counselling Services, and the link Educational Psychologist can be called upon to gain additional advice .
+In addition, support from external agencies such as counselling Services the NHS and the link Educational Psychologist can be called upon to gain additional advice .
 We expect pupils to aim for 100% attendance and to be punctual to school and to all lessons.
 Where attendance is an area of concern, the pastoral team will initiate support.
 The pastoral team can offer welfare support for those pupils who are struggling to attend school.
 Regular liaison between the Pastoral and Learning Support Department ensures that if a pupil is not attending due to a social, emotional or mental need, it can be identified quickly, and appropriate support or external agency guidance can be put in place.

 Name of SEND Co-ordinator within the Learning Support Department